By Bonnie L. Grant

 How to Apply Neem Oil Foliar Spray

-First, some plants can be killed by neem oil, especially if it is applied heavily.
-Before spraying a whole plant, spray a leaf on the plant and wait 24 hours to check to see if the leaf has any damage.
-If there is no damage, than the plant will not be harmed by the neem oil.
+Some plants can be killed by neem oil, especially if it is applied heavily.
+Before spraying a an entire plant, test a small area on the plant and wait 24 hours to check to see if the leaf has any damage.
+If there is no damage, then the plant will not be harmed by the neem oil.

-Also, do not use neem oil in extreme temperatures, either very hot or very cold.
-Do not apply neem oil or plants that are stressed, either due to drought or over watering.
+Apply neem oil only in indirect light or in the evening to avoid the product burning foliage and allow the preparation to seep into the plant.
+Also, do not use neem oil in extreme temperatures, either too hot or too cold.
+Avoid application to plants that are stressed due to drought or over watering.

-Apply your neem oil insecticide about once a week to kill pests and keep them away.
-Apply neem oil like you would other oil based sprays in that you should make sure that the leaves of the plant are coated, especially where the pest problem is the worst.
+Using neem oil insecticide about once a week will help kill pests and fungal issues as bay.
+Apply as you would other oil-based sprays, making sure the leaves are completely coated, especially where the pest or fungal problem is the worst.